space-wizards/docs/src/en/community/space-wizards-hub-rules.md

 ### Section 3 (low severity)
 Breaking these rules will not lead your community to receiving any strikes, unless they are repeatedly broken or not resolved within a reasonable timeframe.

 **3.1.
-Your server name must not have any advertisements.**
+No advertising in the server name.**
+Server names are for describing a game, server, or community, and *not* for advertising unrelated services, causes, or other information.
-- For example, "Hosted by XXX".
+- For example:
+  - A name consisting of only "Hosted by XXX" is not allowed, because it is advertising a hosting service.
+  - A name such as "Foo Station | Now with new and improved X and Y | Running map Z" is allowed, because it describes Foo Station.
-- You are allowed to put these in the server description (inside the foldout).
+- "Advertisements" as described in this rule *are* permitted in the server description (inside the foldout).